qiime2/cancer-microbiome-intervention-tutorial/book/030-tutorial-downstream/010-filtering.md

 features and samples that are relevant to that study.

 First, we'll remove samples that are not part of the autoFMT study from the feature table.
-We identify these samples using the metadata: specifically, samples that do not contain a value in the autoFmtGroup column in the metadata are filtered with this step.
+We identify these samples using the metadata.
+Specifically, this step filters samples that do not contain a value in the autoFmtGroup column in the metadata.

 ```{usage}
 autofmt_table, = use.action(